 After the death of King Matthias (1490), the Holy Roman Empire’s army of 20,000 men, led by Emperor Maximilian invaded Hungary.
 They advanced in the heart of Hungary and managed to capture the city of Székesfehérvár, which they sacked, plundered the tomb of King Matthias, too.
 However, the Landsknechts were still unsatisfied with the booty and refused to set out for taking Buda.
 Maximilian returned to the Empire in late December and the Hungarian troops liberated Székesfehérvár in the next year, led by Kinizsi Pál.

 The Ottomans occupied the city after a long siege in 1543.
 The Turk army was led by Sultan Suleiman who had about 35-40,000 men.
 The defenders had 5-6,000 warriors.
-The siege began by heavy artillery bombardment and fierce assaults followed each other.
+The siege began with heavy artillery bombardment and fierce assaults followed each other.
 The Turks managed to break into the outer city on 2 September.
 It could happen only after a sally of the defenders that has a disastrous outcome for the Hungarian warriors, including their commander, Varkocs György.

 The wealthy citizens, fearing they might incur the wrath of the Ottomans by a lengthy siege, locked the returning warriors out from the inner castle.
 The trapped warriors faced the enemy but they were outnumbered and massacred.
 Varkocs György fell with them.
 Later, the Turks executed many of the burghers, they put to death those who were responsible for shutting the heroic defenders out.
 The city got depopulated: southern Slavic inhabitants were settled in Székesfehérvár.